KshitijKarthick/Comic-Finder/README.md

 ```

 ## To Do :
-  * Database Implementation.
-  * Crawling through the Transcripts of the Comics.
-  * AJAX Implementation.
   * UI/UX Design on Clientside.
+  * Automate Crawling on the Server Side.